generous-folks/react-course/README.md

 ## Requirements

 - Yarn
-- Node >=10
+- Node >=10.13

 ## Getting Started

 In your terminal

-- Install project locally : `git clone ...`
+- Install project locally : `git clone https://github.com/generous-folks/react-course.git`
 - Install the dependencies `cd react-course && yarn`
 - Start the app : `yarn start`

 ## What you'll learn

-You will create an improved TODO list app step by step.
+You will create a simple shopping app step by step.
 From the basic vanilla React example to a fully featured one with routing, global state management, lazy loading and so on.
+It consists on a shared layout, a list of products, a product page and a cart mostly.

 We can't cover everything in this course, but we try to give a good overview of some common ways to build react apps.